Western Turkic Khaganate: Relations with the Persians and Byzantines

-During the late 6th century, the Turks consolidated their geopolitical position in Central Asia, as the lynchpin in trade between East Asia and Western Asia – in which Persia and Byzantium were the dominant powers.
-For much of this period, Istämi ruled the Khaganate from a winter camp near Karashar.
+During the late 6th century, the Turks consolidated their geopolitical position in Central Asia as the lynchpin in trade between East Asia and Western Asia – in which Persia and the Byzantine Empire were the dominant powers.
+For much of this period, Istämi ruled the khaganate from a winter camp near Karashar.
 A timeline of the westward expansion of the Turks under Istämi might be reconstructed as follows: